danielkita/FrontLauncher/README.md

   - Livereloading after css, js or html change with [BrowserSync](http://www.browsersync.io/)
   - Run server on port 3000 (default) developers tools - port 3001
 - **Notify:**
-  - Notify about error in watch tasks
+  - Notify about error in watch tasks (working on Windows 8 or higher)

 ## Usage